Who is the Hosted Travel Agent in 2018?

 It's not every day hosted agents are surveyed and profiled . . . and that's what makes this survey unique!
 So in this article, we'll give agents and suppliers a better idea of the "norm" when it comes to hosted travel agents.

 We know not everyone loves staring at Excel Spreadsheets so we made a prettified infographic, just for you!
-Psst... don't forget to check out last year's 2017 Travel Agent Income Report too!
+Psst... don't forget to check out a complete archive of our income survey results!

 This infographic would like to introduce you to its friends!
 They all have great data for agents at every stage in the game!